 Bring a lot of energy on the day you visit this massive sacred space with its 80 chapels, intricate altarpiece, the tomb of Christopher Columbus and one of Spain’s largest art collections.
 This UNESCO World Heritage Site can be equally overwhelming and gratifying so take your time, use the audio guide or take a tour so as not to miss the highlights.

-The Giralda Tower is worth the climb especially because there is no winding narrow staircase in this tower but ramps that lead to the magnificent view.
+is worth the climb especially because there is no winding narrow staircase in this tower but ramps that lead to the magnificent view.
 Apparently, the king liked to ride his horse to the top of the tower to peruse his kingdom.
 Centuries later, we benefit!
 Stand amidst the bells and spy the main square, the cathedral itself, the bullring and the Guadalquivir river.
 You really are on top of the world.

 Can you time your visit with Easter (Semana Santa)?
 One of the doors in the Cathedral is only opened on Easter and the processions that occur are world-renowned.

-Sevilla – A City for Dawdling
+3. Seville In 2 Days: A City for Dawdling

 After visiting the enormous cathedral and climbing the tower, it’s time to get a sense of this sunny Andalusian city.
 Take your time in Sevilla.
 Wander.
 Get turned around.
 Discover ancient archways, tiny cobblestone lanes and tapas bars.
 Stop.
 Refuel.
 Try your Spanish phrases.
 Continue on.